arpanchaudhury/jquery-drawer/README.md

 # JQuery Drawer

+N.B. ```This project is under development.```

-JQuery Drawer is a small jquery plugin enabling users to simulate behavior of drawer on a set of a large variety of DOM elemnents.
+JQuery Drawer is a small jquery plugin enabling users to simulate behavior of drawer on a set of a large variety of DOM elements.

-  - Simple & Robust
+  - Simple & robust
-  - Smooth Integration
+  - Smooth integration
   - Easily extendable

 ### Version